You are here

 - Fogarty International Center Bioethics Information and Resources - U.S National Institutes of Health (NIH) Fogarty International Center website listing various resources for REC members, researchers, students, and others working to strengthen research bioethics expertise in developing countries.

-- Presidential Commission for the Study of Bioethical Issues: Moral Science - Website listing reports and information evaluating of the current rules for protecting research participants (domestically and internationally) from harm or unethical treatment, with recommendations for 14 changes to current practices.
+- Presidential Commission for the Study of Bioethical Issues: Moral Science - Archived website listing reports and information evaluating of the current rules for protecting research participants (domestically and internationally) from harm or unethical treatment, with recommendations for 14 changes to current practices.

-- Singapore Statement on Research Integrity - Website promoting integrity in research on a global basis, with a common approach (statement) to the fundamental elements of responsible research practice.
+- World Conferences on Research Integrity - Website promoting integrity in research on a global basis, with a common approach (statement) to the fundamental elements of responsible research practice.

 - Responsible Conduct of Research in the Global Research Enterprise - Report from the InterAcademy Council (IAC) & IAP global network of science academies describing basic values that govern research conduct and communication of results, including principles and guidelines to maintain the integrity of the research.